HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/openapi_example_API_calls.md

     `https://<domain>/dx/api/dam/v1/mediatypes`

-    To add a new webp file type, refer to the following example:
+    To add a new webp file type, use a payload similar to:

         [{
             "mimeType": "image/webp",